Can a Fish Survive With a Hook in Its Mouth

 Some fish can live with hooks if they don’t disrupt eating or cause infection.
 Hooks in less vital areas might be shed or absorbed over time.
 Fish struggle to survive with hooks that damage vital organs.
 Proper catch and release techniques matter for fish health.
 Anglers can aid survival by using environmentally-friendly hooks and proper unhooking methods.

-Need to understand more about Hook & Line Tips?
-This post might help you.
+Curious about Hook & Line Tips?
+We've got more info in this linked article.
 How to Untangle a Baitcaster

 Fish Anatomy And Hook Hazards